-Please note that details regarding the following courses are subject to change and/or confirmation.
-Lecturers and course coordinators will circulate more detailed information (for example, reading lists, details on assessments and examinations, etc.) as part of their course delivery.
+Please note: Lecturers and course co-ordinators will circulate more detailed information (for example, reading lists, details on assessments and examinations, etc.) as part of their course delivery.

-Module Descriptions Semester One
+Module Descriptions: First Semester

-PS322 HEALTH PSYCHOLOGY (5 ECTS) Module Coordinator: Dr. Sinead Sheehan
+PS322 HEALTH PSYCHOLOGY (5 ECTS)

+Module Coordinator: Dr. Sinead Sheehan

 Description: This course draws on a variety of subfields in psychology to impart an understanding of how psychological factors contribute to and are affected by health, illness, and health care.
-The course is organised into the following sections: introduction to health psychology and the key models of health and illness; the role of psychology in the perception and experience of pain, and its management; stress and its impact on health and illness, including moderators of the stress experience; health-related behaviour, the factors that influence it and the ability of health-behaviour models to predict it; the nature of the placebo effect and its possible areas of application; and the role of personality dimensions in health.
+The course is organised into the following sections: introduction to health psychology and the key models of health and illness; the role of psychology in the perception and experience of pain and its management; stress and its impact on health and illness, including moderators of the stress experience; health-related behaviour, the factors that influence it and the ability of health-behaviour models to predict it; the nature of the placebo effect and its possible areas of application; and finally, the role of personality dimensions in health.
 The course will also refer to health psychology in the context of the planetary crisis.

-On completion of this module students will be able to:
+On completion of this module, students will be able to:

-- Demonstrate the role of biological, psychological and social factors in health, illness and health care delivery contexts - Describe and understand the role of psychological processes in the perception, experience and management of chronic pain - Understand the nature of stress and its psychobiological consequences in terms of health and illness - Describe and critically assess the ability of current theories of health-related cognition to predict behaviour - Describe and critically evaluate the nature of the placebo effect - Describe and critically assess the relationship between personality and health - Consider health psychology in the context of the planetary crisis
+- Demonstrate the role of biological, psychological and social factors in health, illness and health care delivery contexts - · Describe and understand the role of psychological processes in the perception, experience and management of chronic pain - · Understand the nature of stress and its psychobiological consequences in terms of health and illness - Describe and critically assess the ability of current theories of health-related cognition to predict behaviour - Describe and critically evaluate the nature of the placebo effect - Describe and critically assess the relationship between personality and health - .
+Consider health psychology in the context of the planetary crisis

-Morrison, V. & Bennett, P. (2016).
-An introduction to health psychology.
-4th edition, London: Pearson/Prentice Hall.
+Basic Reading: Morrison, V. & Bennett, P. (2016).
+Introduction to health psychology, 4th edition, London: Pearson/Prentice Hall.